medha795/loan-eligibility-prediction/README.md

 These files are ignored from Git tracking to keep the repository lightweight.

-+# Engineered vs. Combined Processed Loan Datasets
-+
-+This document summarizes how the **engineered_loan_dataset** improves upon the **combined_loan_dataset_processed** file for modeling loan eligibility.
-The engineered version applies transformations implemented in `prepare_data.py` to make the data more suitable for machine-learning workflows.
-+
-+## Source and Target
-+- **Source:** `combined_loan_dataset_processed.csv` is the merged LendingClub file that retains raw string encodings for terms, employment length, percentages, and category labels.
-It may include inconsistent casing and missing values.
-+- **Engineered output:** `engineered_loan_dataset.csv` is the model-ready table produced by the chunked pipeline.
-It contains standardized numeric fields, one-hot encoded categoricals, and a binary target label.
-+
-+## Key Engineering Steps
-+
-+### Column normalization
-+- Lowercases and trims all column headers for consistent downstream handling before any other processing.【F:prepare_data.py†L99-L125】
-+
-+### Numeric feature construction
-+- Converts text fields to numeric equivalents:
-+  - `term` → `term_months` by extracting the month count from strings like "36 months".
-+  - `emp_length` → `emp_length_years` by normalizing strings (e.g., "< 1 year" → 0, "10+ years" → 10).
-+  - Percentage strings in `int_rate` and `dti` are stripped of `%` and cast to floats.
-+- Builds a single `fico_score` by averaging the high and low bounds when both are present (or using whichever is available).
-+
-+### Target label mapping
-+- Maps the text `loan_status` label to a binary indicator (`accepted` → 1, `rejected` → 0) and drops rows with invalid labels, ensuring the engineered set only contains usable targets.
-+
-+### Missing-value handling
-+- For numeric columns, fills `NaN` values with the column median to keep distributions stable without creating extreme values.
-+- For categorical columns, trims whitespace, converts placeholder strings "nan" to nulls, and imputes with the mode (or "unknown" if no mode exists).
-+
-+### Categorical encoding
-+- One-hot encodes all remaining categorical features without dropping the first level, preserving full information for models that do not require dummy-variable dropping.
-+
-+### Schema alignment and scalability
-+- Processes the massive source file in chunks: a large initial sample establishes the full schema, then each subsequent chunk is engineered and reindexed to that schema before being appended.
-This prevents missing columns and keeps memory usage manageable on 30M+ rows.
-+
-+## Net Improvements for Modeling
-+- **Consistent numeric inputs:** Percentage and tenure fields become numeric, enabling algorithms to learn gradients from them instead of parsing strings.
-+- **Reduced leakage and noise:** Invalid target labels are removed early, and all features are standardized to lower-case, reducing mismatches from inconsistent casing.
-+- **Robust handling of sparsity:** Median/mode imputation keeps rows usable while minimizing distribution shifts; categorical dummies ensure models receive explicit indicators for every level observed in the sample.
-+- **Operational readiness:** Chunked processing yields a single, schema-stable CSV that fits in memory when consumed by training pipelines, while still originating from the large combined raw dataset.
-+
-+These steps collectively transform the raw combined data into an optimized feature matrix tailored for training loan eligibility prediction models.
+Engineered vs. Combined Processed Loan Datasets

+This section summarizes how the engineered_loan_dataset.csv improves upon the combined_loan_dataset_processed.csv file for modeling loan eligibility.
+The engineered version applies the transformations implemented in prepare_dataset.py to generate a dataset that is clean, consistent, and optimized for machine-learning workflows.

+📌 Source and Target

+Source:
+combined_loan_dataset_processed.csv
+The merged LendingClub dataset containing raw string encodings for:

+loan terms

+employment length

+percentage fields

+categorical labels

+It may include inconsistent casing, missing values, and non-standardized formats.

+Engineered Output:
+engineered_loan_dataset.csv
+A model-ready dataset produced by the chunked feature-engineering pipeline.
+It contains:

+standardized numeric fields

+one-hot encoded categorical indicators

+a binary target label

+⚙️ Key Engineering Steps
+1. Column Normalization

+Lowercases and trims all column headers to ensure consistent downstream handling.
+(Implemented in prepare_dataset.py)

+2. Numeric Feature Construction

+Transforms textual fields into usable numeric inputs:

+term → term_months
+Extracts the month count from strings like "36 months".

+emp_length → emp_length_years
+Normalizes employment length strings:

+"< 1 year" → 0

+"10+ years" → 10

+"3 years" → 3

+Percentage fields (int_rate, dti)
+Strips % signs and converts to float.

+fico_score construction
+Creates a single score by averaging:

+(fico_range_low + fico_range_high) / 2

+or using whichever value is available.

+3. Target Label Mapping

+Maps textual loan_status values to numeric:

+"accepted" → 1

+"rejected" → 0

+Drops rows with invalid or unmappable values, ensuring a clean supervised learning setup.

+4. Missing-Value Handling

+Numeric Features:
+Impute with the median, preserving central tendencies without extreme values.

+Categorical Features:

+Trim whitespace

+Convert "nan" strings to true nulls

+Impute missing values with the mode (or "unknown" as fallback)

+5. Categorical Encoding

+One-hot encodes all categorical features.

+No levels are dropped (drop_first=False), preserving full information for downstream ML models such as tree-based algorithms.

+6. Schema Alignment & Scalability (Chunked Processing)

+Because the original dataset exceeds 30 million rows, the pipeline:

+Reads a large sample (e.g., 500k rows)

+Engineers features → establishes the full schema

+Reads the rest of the dataset in chunks

+Processes each chunk and aligns columns to the established schema

+Appends rows incrementally to the engineered output file

+This approach ensures:

+consistent column ordering

+guaranteed presence of all expected dummy variables

+minimal RAM usage

+🚀 Net Improvements for Modeling
+✔ Consistent Numeric Inputs

+Previously string-encoded fields (percentages, durations, employment length) become proper numerical features enabling gradients and comparisons.

+✔ Cleaner & More Reliable Target Labels

+Invalid or ambiguous loan_status entries are removed, improving downstream training quality.

+✔ Robust Missing-Value Strategy

+Median/mode imputation prevents sample loss while preserving feature distributions.

+✔ High-Quality Categorical Representation

+All categorical levels are explicitly represented via one-hot encoding — essential for interpretability and model stability.

+✔ Operationally Scalable

+Chunked processing allows the dataset to originate from a massive 30M+ row file while producing a final engineered dataset that:

+fits into memory

+is ML-ready

+maintains schema consistency